 Roku Ultra is a strong contender for the best streaming video player of all-time.
 It offers 4K and HDR compatibility, thousands of channels of content and one of the most egalitarian operating systems on the market.
 Yes, despite some ferocious competition, Roku is still king of the streaming world.

 At its core, the Roku Ultra is a born and bred performance monster, a trait it inherited from its predecessor, the 2015 Roku 4.
 It’s capable of delivering 4K videos in a blink of an eye, and it doesn’t struggle outputting the bright highlights and dark shadows that HDR has to offer.
-Roku Ultra’s biggest competitor therefore isn’t anything made by Apple or Amazon – it comes from within the company: the Roku Premiere+ and, to a lesser extent, the Roku 4.
+Roku Ultra’s biggest competitor therefore isn’t anything made by Apple or Amazon – it comes from within the company.
+We're talking about the Roku Premiere+ and, to a lesser extent, the Roku 4.

 Are those extra features worth the $30 price difference between the $129 Roku Ultra and $99 Roku Premiere+?
 That’s a decision we’ll leave up to you.